 Many people who have attended barbecues or have hosted a few themselves, are familiar with the classic smokey flavors that accompany grill-cooked foods.
 Similarly, a wood pizza oven accomplishes the same appealing smokiness, easily transforming flavorless dough into a base packed with bold taste and real character.
 It’s the type of mouthwatering flavor that’ll have everyone asking for thirds!

-While you’re navigating the magical world that is wood-fired pizza, there’s a few things you’d do well to keep in mind.
+While you’re navigating the magical world that is wood-fired pizza, there are a few things you’d do well to keep in mind.
 Below, we’ve provided some criteria to consider as you figure out which wood pizza oven works best for your unique needs:

 When you’re planning to use a pizza oven to cater to your unique outdoor cooking needs, it’s typically essential to think about how many people you’re planning to cook for – big gatherings or few people, for example.
-With wood fired ovens, however, this aspect is not so critical.
-Thanks to the remarkably high temperatures this type of pizza oven can reach, pizzas can cook within an quick 60 to 90 second time frame.
+With wood-fired ovens, however, this aspect is not so critical.
+Thanks to the remarkably high temperatures this type of pizza oven can reach, pizzas can cook within a quick 60 to 90-second time frame.
 So, if you’ve prepared all the pizzas you’re going to cook in advance, it’ll be incredibly easy to serve all of your guests around the same time.

 As your wood pizza oven is heating up, the oven door remains open and so does the chimney (if it has one).
 When the fire has died out, you may either push aside the embers or sweep them out, just be sure that the chimney and oven doors are closed.